marcostolosa/OmegaPSToolkit/CHANGLOG.md

 >
 > * v0.0.0.6  -  Finish the OmegaBackup tool
 >
-> * v0.0.0.6  -  Add more precision to the installation of required programs and OmegaDSToolkit in the README.md
+> * v0.0.0.6  -  Add more precision to the installation of required programs and OmegaPSToolkit in the README.md
 >
 > * v0.0.0.6  -  Adding my signature
 >